oarnosa/pw-checker/README.md

 Script will return the password and how many times it has been involved in a data breach.

 ## Implementation
-This script utilizes SHA1 encoding and validates the encrypted password with the pwnedpasswords api to verify the amount of times your password has been pwned.
+This script utilizes SHA1 encoding and validates the encrypted password with the pwnedpasswords api to verify the amount of times your password has been compromised.